benjaminthompson1/zBuilder-configuration/README.md

 # IBM DBB: Setting up and configuring zBuilder

-This repository contains configuration files and instructions for setting up and configuring zBuilder, an integrated framework for IBM Dependency Based Build (DBB).
+This repository contains configuration files and instructions for configuring zBuilder, an integrated framework for IBM Dependency Based Build (DBB).

 ## Overview